Rare bid to repeal war resolution advanced by U.S. Senate committee | Politics

 The U.S. Senate Foreign Relations Committee backed legislation on Wednesday that would repeal congressional authorizations for past wars with Iraq, a significant step in lawmakers' effort to wrest back the power to declare war from the White House.

+The U.S. Senate Foreign Relations Committee backed legislation on Wednesday that would repeal congressional authorizations for past wars with Iraq, a significant step in lawmakers' effort to wrest back the power to declare war from the White House.
+The vote was 14-8.
+The "no" votes came from Republicans, although three voted with Democrats in favor of the resolution.

-The 20-member panel backed the measure by voice vote with support from members of both parties, although at least seven Republicans asked to be recorded as "no" votes.
-The committee's action sent the joint resolution to the full Senate, where it is strongly supported by Democrats and backers say it is expected to garner enough Republican support to win the 60 votes needed for passage.
+It was the first time in 50 years that a Senate committee had voted to repeal a military authorization.
+In 1971, Congress voted to end the 1964 Gulf of Tonkin resolution that had led to U.S. involvement in the Vietnam War.
+The committee action sent the joint resolution to the full Senate, where it is strongly supported by Democrats and backers say it is expected to garner enough Republican support to win the 60 votes needed for passage.

 Senate Democratic Majority Leader Chuck Schumer said he planned a vote this year.
 "The Iraq War has been over for nearly a decade.
 An authorization passed in 2002 is no longer necessary in 2021," Schumer said as he opened the Senate on Wednesday.
 The legislation would repeal Authorizations for the Use of Military Force (AUMFs) passed in 1991 and 2002 for wars against Iraq under Saddam Hussein.
 Proponents of repeal argued that Iraq's current government should be treated as a U.S. partner, not an enemy.